Career Education: Course Selection Options

 2. Explore Skills and Technology Gr 9 – 10

 Burnaby School District offers a variety of industry training programs.
-Which are categorized into three types: Youth Train in Trades, Industry Certification programs, and Industry Connection programs.
+They are categorized into three types: Youth Train in Trades, Industry Certification programs, and Industry Connect Programs.

 Youth Train In Trades (formerly ACE-IT)